lucaedomosconi/HVDC/README.md

 ```

 ### Parameters setup
 The application needs a `.json` object file in order to run.
-Changing variable names inside will cause a fail.
+Changing variable names inside will cause an exception.
 To generate a default parameter file run the command
 ```
 mpirun HVDC_main --generate-params <file-name>